-Russia’s US Propaganda Campaign Infiltrated Instagram, Too
+Russia’s U.S. Propaganda Campaign Infiltrated Instagram, Too

 This post was published on Instagram on January 19, 2017:

-This Facebook post was published on January 18, 2017, a day before the similar message appeared on the similar Instagram page:
+This Facebook post was published on January 18, 2017, a day before the same text appeared on the corresponding Instagram page.

+In various posts, each of the three Instagram accounts used text that had been posted on corresponding Facebook pages the previous day.
+Images from Facebook and Instagram servers are no longer online, but cached images of some of the Instagram posts remain elsewhere on the web.

 On January 22, 2017, two days after Trump’s inauguration, an Instagram post on the Secured Borders account attacked anti-Trump protesters:

 A post sent the previous day on Facebook used the same language.
-The image is no longer available.

 Another Instagram post describing the “national security risk” of “refugees from terrorist states” published on January 27, 2017 received around 30 likes, according to cached data: